alarm-redist/fifty-states/analyses/KS_cd_2020/doc_KS_cd_2020.md

 We enforce a maximum population deviation of 0.5%.
 We add a county constraint.

 ## Data Sources
 Data for Kansas comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).
+Data for the 2022 Kansas enacted congressional map comes from the [American Redistricting Project](https://thearp.org/state/kansas/).

 ## Pre-processing Notes
 To preserve the cores of prior districts, we merge all precincts which are more than three precincts away from a district border, under the 2010 plan.